 The Internet is an essential component of HCLS’ commitment to equal opportunity in education.

 HCLS is an Internet access provider, providing access to Internet-based resources consistent with its mission with respect to print resources and audio/visual resources.

-The Library acknowledges its obligation under Section 23-506.1 of the Education Article of the Annotated Code of Maryland to adopt and implement policies and procedures to prevent minors from obtaining access through the Internet or any other interactive computer service to materials that are obscene or constitute child pornography.
+The library acknowledges its obligation under Section 23-506.1 of the Education Article of the Annotated Code of Maryland to adopt and implement policies and procedures to prevent minors from obtaining access through the Internet or any other interactive computer service to materials that are obscene or constitute child pornography.
 Further, HCLS’ Internet use policy prohibits the viewing of pornographic images.
 Procedures should encourage access to sites consistent with the HCLS’ purpose.
 HCLS, however, is not and cannot be responsible for what people may find when using Internet-based resources.
 As with print resources and audio/visual resources, the customer must ultimately control his/her own access to the information available.
-In particular, parents and guardians must supervise their children’s use of the Internet.
-Staff members will actively intervene if they observe any customer accessing materials that are obscene or constitute pornography.
-They will ask such customers to exit any sites that are reasonably determined by Library staff to display materials that are obscene or constitute pornography.
-If a customer refuses to exit such a site, staff members will take such action as is reasonably necessary, including requesting police presence, to assure the HCLS’ compliance with the aforesaid Section 23-506.1 and Board policy.
+As with all Library resources, parents or guardians are responsible for monitoring their children’s use of the Internet.

 Library staff members will actively intervene if they observe anyone accessing sites that appear to be obscene or pornographic, or if others report such behavior to them.
 Customers will be asked to exit such web sites immediately; further action may be taken.

 While customers may download information onto USB flash drives, no software may be loaded onto the Library’s computers.